ansys/pyaedt/README.md

 ## Example workflow

- 1. Initialize the ``Desktop`` class with the version of `AEDT` to use.
+ 1. Initialize the ``Desktop`` class with the version of AEDT to use.
- 2. Initialize the application to use within `AEDT`.
+ 2. Initialize the application to use within AEDT.

 ## Connect to AEDT from Python IDE

-``PyAEDT`` works both inside AEDT and as a standalone application.
+PyAEDT works both inside AEDT and as a standalone application.
 This Python library automatically detects whether it is running in an IronPython or CPython environment and initializes AEDT accordingly.
+PyAEDT also provides advanced error management.
-``PyAEDT`` also provides advanced error management.
 Usage examples follow.

 ## Explicit AEDT declaration and error management